mormond/ethereum-smartcontract/README.md

 ## Steps to deploy the EnergyExchange.sol Solidity Smart Contract
 ### 1/ Prepare transaction node to allow SSH console session

-1. On the blockchain deployment, look for ...founder-public-ip and record its IP Address.
+1. On the blockchain deployment, look for [consortiumName]-founder-public-ip and record its IP Address.
 2. You should have a private key matched to sshPublicKey from the ethereum-consortium-orchestration setup steps.
 3. Add this to putty.exe for authentication.
-4. Connect to the ...founder-public-ip with putty.exe and log in with the user name and passphrase created during setup.
+4. Connect to the [consortiumName]-founder-public-ip with putty.exe and log in with the user name and passphrase created during setup.

 ### 2/ Install the default blockchain account and unlock it for contract deployment